Newcore Capital - 2024 impact report review

 2. HOW HAVE THEY LINKED FINANCIAL BONUSES TO SUSTAINABILITY OBJECTIVES?

-Each employee has sustainability objectives and their progress against these is kinked to their financial bonus.
+Each employee has sustainability objectives and their progress against these is linked to their financial bonus.

 Is this for everyone?
 How have they done this?
 How have they ensured that incentivisation is set up in a way that promotes the behaviours they want and doesn’t unintentionally encourage the wrong behaviours?